 English Department/Writing Program Internships: Summer 2017

-The English Department and the Writing Program are happy to announce six sponsored internships for the summer of 2016.
+The English Department and the Writing Program are happy to announce six sponsored internships for the summer of 2017.
 Each 10-week, full-time internship carries a stipend of $4,000.
 Students may apply for more than one internship, but should indicate their first choice and notice the locations and difference of emphasis between them.
-Full application details will be posted in early February.
-Completed applications will be due Tuesday, March 1, 2017, at noon.
+Completed applications are due wednesday, March 1, 2017, at noon.

 Editorial Internship at Slate.

 Slate is the nation's leading electronic magazine, featuring articles concerning political, cultural, legal, and social issues on a daily basis.
-This internship will be located in Slate’s Washington D.C. office.
-The intern’s responsibilities will include: research and fact checking, with writing opportunities available, depending on demonstrated skills.
+In Slate’s Washington D.C. office, the intern’s responsibilities will include: research and fact checking, with writing opportunities available, depending on demonstrated skills.
 Applicants should be prepared to work in a dynamic, fast-moving environment.
 Open to current juniors and seniors.

 Editorial Internship at Kneerim & Williams Literary Agency.

-Kneerim & Williams is a distinguished literary agency, assisting both established and new authors of fiction and non-fiction attain publication of book manuscripts.
-The internship will take place in the Boston office, and includes substantial reviewing of submissions and proposals, assistance in outreach for new projects, and other aspects of the work of the small office.
+Kneerim & Williams is a distinguished literary agency in Boston, assisting both established and new authors of fiction and non-fiction attain publication of book manuscripts.
+The responsibilities include: substantial reviewing of submissions and proposals, assistance in outreach for new projects, and in other aspects of the small agency's work.
 In addition to strong reading and writing skills, applicants should show familiarity and interest in contemporary writing.
 Open to current sophomores, juniors, and seniors.

 Meet Kneerin & Williams intern Hannah Degner, '15: